-Draft Bantu Laws Amendment Act 1963: (I have not) the technical knowledge to comment in detail on the 129 clauses of this draft legislation.
-From the initial statements made by the Hon. the Minister of Information announcing this legislation, (I gathered) that the Bill would have the effect of improving race relations; that it was a sign of goodwill to the Bantu population; that it was for the purpose of removing restrictions - similar to the Act making European liquor available to the Bantu.
+DRAFT BANTU LAWS and the technical knowledge to a comment in detail on the 129 clauses of this draft legislation.
+From the initial statements made by the Hon. the Minister of Information announcing this legislation, I gathered that the Bill would have the effect of improving race relations; that it was a sign of goodwill to the Bantu population; that it was for the purpose of removing restrictions-similar to the Act making European liquor available to the Bantu.